outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

       - alternatively, it could use interface analysis:

-        - use inference & intent (to predict) to arrive at insights like 'if the answer is obvious, it must not be true bc otherwise I wouldnt have been asked to predict it, unless this is a test situation'
+        - use inference & intent (to predict) to arrive at insights like:

+          - 'if the answer is obvious, it must not be true bc otherwise I wouldnt have been asked to predict it, unless this is a test situation'
+          - 'if the attribute value is common across the population, it must not be a predictor bc there are many people with that attribute value who are not in this data set bc they didnt commit a crime'

         - hard-code insights like above to be consulted if a variable is mistakenly identified as significant